michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Thou preparedst room before it, and didst cause it to take deep root, and it filled the land.

-10. The hills were covered with the shadow of it, and the boughs thereof were like the goodly cedars.goodly…: Heb. cedars of God
+10. The hills were covered with the shadow of it, and the boughs thereof were like the goodly cedars.

 11. She sent out her boughs unto the sea, and her branches unto the river.